|Another great offering from Susan's Blog|

 My plated picture of this dish doesn't look half as enticing as Susan's so go to the link above and see her tempting photo along with the recipe.

 I didn't use the oil for frying, I baked the patties instead.
-I sprayed a little olive oil on the baking sheet and baked them at 350 for 20 minutes on one side and turned them over and baked for another 20 minutes on the other.
+I sprayed a little olive oil on the baking sheet and baked them at 350 for 20 minutes on one side and turned them over and baked for another 20 minutes.

 They were just beginning to brown and had a nice crusty texture and a soft middle.
 They hold together pretty well, but be gentle with them so they don't fall apart.